microsoft/microsoft-performance-toolkit-sdk/documentation/Architecture/The-Data-Processing-Pipeline.md

 * A `DataCooker` processes (cooks) this data
 * A `DataCooker` exposes zero or more __data output__ properties

-`DataOutput`s are crucial to `DataCooker`s as they achieve the last two goals outlined at the beginning of this document.
+`DataOutput`s are the key component to `DataCooker`s as they achieve the last two goals outlined at the beginning of this document.
 The SDK is aware of every `DataOutput` a given `DataCooker` advertises.
-Any assembly with access to an instance of the SDK with a `DataCooker` loaded can query that cooker for any of its `DataOutput`s.
+Any assembly the SDK loads concurrently with a `DataCooker` can query that cooker for any of its `DataOutput`s.
 For instance, a `Table` can query transformed data outputted by a `DataCooker` defined inside its own assembly:

 <img src=".attachments/cooker_query.svg" width="800">